Azadeh Samadi

+Azadeh Samadi (آزاده صمدی; born 7 January 1979) is an Iranian actress.
+She has received various accolades, including a Fajr Film Festival Honorary Diploma, in addition to nominations for a Hafez Award, a Crystal Simorgh, and an Iran's Film Critics and Writers Association Award.

 Early life

-Azadeh Samadi was born on September 8, 1979 in Lahijan.
+Azadeh Samadi was born on September 8, 1979, in Lahijan.
 After completing her undergraduate theater studies at Soore University, she completed a course of acting classes (supervised by Parviz Parastooi).
 She played in the theater production "Behir and Sugar", and after some time was chosen to play in the TV series "The Endless Way" directed by Homayoun Asadiyan.
 She has performed in the short films "35 meter water level" and "blue teeth", directed by Hooman Seyyed as well as "No One Talking to Anyone".

 Azadeh Samadi married Houman Seyyedi in 2006.
 But this marriage ended in divorce in 2013.
 Azadeh Samadi was one of the artists supporting Mir Hossein Mousavi during the 2009 presidential election.

 Samadi hosted the Zabiwaka program, which was broadcast on the Iowa Internet network for the 2018 World Cup in Russia.
 And Behrang Alavi, as his replacement, took over the implementation of this program.
-According to the agents close to this program, while Azadeh Samadi was supposed to be the host of this program, it was announced by the Radio and Television:
+According to the agents close to this program, while Azadeh Samadi was supposed to be the host of this program, it was announced by the Radio and Television.
+As a result, it was decided to change her.